Home / Recipes / breakfast / Vegetarian Stuffed Marrow

 Make Ahead Instructions

-How to Serve the Stuffed Zucchini?
+What to Serve with Stuffed Marrow

-Stuffed zucchini can be enjoyed as a satisfying one-dish meal but they also pair perfectly with grilled veggies, salad, or baked potatoes as side dishes.
 Each country and Mediterranean region has its unique way of serving them.
 For instance, my mother loves to cook them in broth instead of baking them, then serve them with broth, similar to Italian tortellini in brodo.

 vegetarian stuffed marrows served with marinara sauce